Finlandia University is delighted to welcome visiting exchange students from our exchange partner universities!

 - Complete the Online International Application

-- Complete the Exchange Affidavit FinSupport-Finlandia 2017-18 (PDF) (Print this form, fill in all information, affix signatures of applicant and sponsor, and then send original.
-Available support should be at least $5,400 USD per semester)
+- Complete the Affidavit of Financial Support For Exchange Form (PDF).
+(Print this form, fill in all information, affix signatures of applicant and sponsor, and then send original).

 - Copy or scan the picture page of your passport